 If you want to read some of those articles, click here.

-My most recent guidebook is 100 Things to Do in NYC Before You Die, published by Reedy Press.
+My most recent guidebook with my name on the cover is 100 Things to Do in NYC Before You Die, published by Reedy Press.
 It’s filled with memorable, quirky and delicious things to experience in the greatest city on the planet.

 My previous NYC guidebook was 100 Peaceful Places in NYC.